bwvdnbro/bwvdnbro.github.io/_drafts/memory-logging.markdown

 your program actually allocates, in which case you want to track virtual memory.
 But if all you care about is making sure that your software will fit in the available memory on some machine, then you probably care about the amount of actual physical memory used by your software.
-Unfortunately, the latter turns out to be the hardest to achieve in practice.

 ## Keeping track of virtual memory

-So let's start with the easy one.
 If you want to track virtual memory, then you simply need to log every allocation that is made, i.e. you make a little note of how much memory is requested for every call that is made to the relevant allocation routines.
 In a low-level language like C where every allocation is done using `malloc` or an equivalent routine, it is straightforware to create your own wrapper function for `malloc` that achieves exactly this.

 In somewhat higher level languages like C++, things are a bit more complicated, as many objects are allocated indirectly through class